zendframework/zend-problem-details/docs/book/response.md

 - `Throwable $e` is an exception or throwable to use when generating problem details.
 By default, it will use the exception code for the HTTP status if it is in the 400-599 range, and the exception message for the detail.
-If the exception is a `ProblemDetailsException`, it will pull data via its exposed methods to populate the response; see the [chapter on exceptions](exception.md) for more details.
+If the exception is a `ProblemDetailsExceptionInterface`, it will pull data via its exposed methods to populate the response; see the [chapter on exceptions](exception.md) for more details.

 Normal usage of the factory will use a response and a stream from